How to Remove Background from GIF — Step-by-Step Guide

 What Happened to Unscreen?
 (And Other Alternatives)

-If you have searched for a GIF background remover before, you may remember Unscreen — one of the most popular free tools for removing backgrounds from animated GIFs.
+If you have searched for a way to remove backgrounds from GIFs before, you may remember Unscreen — one of the most popular free tools for removing backgrounds from animated GIFs.
 Unscreen was built by the team behind Remove.bg, and for a long time it was the go-to solution for transparent GIFs.

 Unscreen was shut down permanently.
 The site no longer accepts uploads, and the tool is no longer available.